egel-lang/egel-lang.github.io/SEMANTICS.md

 ## Advantages

-The benefits of this model are threefold.
+The benefits of this model are fourfold.

 + First, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
 It's a slow but extremely robust mode of operation.